santiagotoledo91/ronitascrafts_com/README.md

 ### Using behind a reverse proxy

-Copy the contents of `wp-config.example.php` at the very beginning of the `wp-config.php` file.
+It's noticeable as the console will be full of errors and the styles are missing, to fix it copy the contents of `wp-config.example.php` at the very beginning of the `wp-config.php` file.